 - powdered sugar as required

-Put the flour in the planetary, sugar, fresh beer yeast melted in water (or that of dry beer put directly into the dough) and start working the dough.
+Put the flour in the planetary, sugar, the fresh brewer's yeast dissolved in milk at a temperature of about 22 degrees (or that of dry beer put directly into the dough) and start working the dough.
 Halfway through the process add the salt and continue until the dough is smooth, homogeneous and well-strung.

 Cover the bowl with the dough with food film.
 Leave to rise in a warm place at a temperature of about 27 degrees (oven with light on), until the volume doubles.
 Deflate the dough by gently turning it with your hand.
 Cover again with clingfilm and refrigerate for four to eight hours.
 After the interval of rest, transfer the dough to the worktop, slightly floured.